Lewiston-Porter Central School District: Academics

 Lew-Port High School is accredited by the Middle States Association Commission on Secondary Schools.

 Middle school

 Lewiston-Porter Middle School houses grades 6–8.
 The current principal is Andrew Auer.

 The middle school contains a gymnasium with a retractable batting cage, a cafeteria/auditorium, and one floor of classrooms.

 History

-Lewiston Porter Middle School opened in 1957 as "Lewiston Early Secondary School."
+Lewiston Porter Middle School was built and opened in 1957 as "Lewiston-Porter Junior High School."

 Intermediate Education Center

 Lewiston-Porter Intermediate Education Center (formerly South Elementary School) serves grades 3–5.
 The principal is Tina Rodriguez.

 The "IEC" as it is called by students and teachers, has a large gymnasium that can be divided, a large cafeteria once referred to as the “Lancer Inn”, two floors of classrooms and a one-story wing with music and art rooms facing east.

 History

-The "IEC" was formerly first built as a high school for the Lewiston-Porter School District in 1959.
+The "IEC" was originally built as a junior-senior high school for the Lewiston-Porter School District in 1952.
 The school's named changed from South Elementary to Lewiston-Porter Intermediate Center in 2002.